What is a Delaware registered agent?

 Can I represent my company as a registered agent?

-Yes, you can represent yourself in Delaware as a registered agent if you meet the requirements.
+Yes, you can represent yourself in Delaware as a registered agent if you meet the requirements, including maintaining a physical Delaware street address and being generally present at sufficiently frequent times.

-Self-representation saves money but comes with significant challenges for organizations managing multiple entities:
+Self-representation saves money but comes with significant challenges for organizations managing multiple entities across jurisdictions:

 • Your personal address becomes public record